-MPH Foundational Competencies Courses Specific Assignment(s) that Allow(s) Assessment 13 Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes PUBH 6022 Essentials of Public Health Practice and Leadership 2: Managing Organizations and Influencing Systems PUBH 6022 - In the Advocacy for Advancing Health Equity Mini-Presentations, students choose one health equity issue and two advocacy actions to address this issue.
-As part of their oral presentation (no PowerPoint), students describe strategies to engage key stakeholders in their advocacy work (pg.
-5) 14 Advocate for political, social or economic policies and programs that will improve health in diverse populations PUBH 6022 Essentials of Public Health Practice and Leadership 2: Managing Organizations and Influencing Systems PUBH 6022 - In the Advocacy for Advancing Health Equity Mini-Presentations, students choose one health equity issue and advocate for two actions to address the issue (pg.
-5) 15 Evaluate policies for their impact on public health and health equity PUBH 6012 Fundamentals of Health Policy Or IDIS 8311 Fundamentals of Patients, Populations and Systems and IDIS 8312 Patients in Health Systems 56 PUBH 6012 - In the Policy Evaluation Memo, students identify a public health challenge and, acting as a health policy analyst, write a memo evaluating three policy options for their impact on public health.
-See ERF IDIS 8311 - In the mid-term and final exams, students answer questions that assess this competency.
-Example questions include: (1) Discuss the impact of a "non-health sector" policy on public health for a defined population; (2) Identify health indicators to detect health disparities in disease burden under the assigned policy IDIS 8312 - In the mid-term exam, students answer questions that assess this competency.
-Examples include: (1) Discuss 4 ACA provisions that increase access to care; (2) Design a policy to reduce the prevalence of childhood asthma among vulnerable populations in Washington DC
+MPH Foundational Competencies Courses Specific Assignment(s) that Allow(s) Assessment 13 Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes.
+PUBH 6022 Essentials of Public Health Practice and Leadership 2 PUBH 6022-In the Advocacy for Advancing Health Equity Mini-Presentations, students choose one health equity issue and two advocacy actions to address this issue.
+As part of their oral presentation (no PowerPoint), students describe strategies to engage key stakeholders in their advocacy work (p.
+5).
+14 Advocate for political, social or economic policies and programs that will improve health in diverse populations.
+PUBH 6022 Essentials of Public Health Practice and Leadership 2 PUBH 6022-In the Advocacy for Advancing Health Equity Mini-Presentations, students choose one health equity issue and advocate for two actions to address the issue (p.
+5) 15 Evaluate policies for their impact on public health and health equity.
+PUBH 6012 Fundamentals of Health Policy Or IDIS 8311 Fundamentals of Patients, Populations and Systems And IDIS 8312 Patients in Health Systems PUBH 6012-In the Policy Evaluation Memo, students identify a public health challenge and, acting as a health policy analyst, write a memo evaluating three policy options for their impact on public health.
+See ERF.
+Or IDIS 8311-In the midterm and final exams, students answer questions that assess this competency.
+Example questions include: (1) Discuss the impact of a "non- health sector" policy on public health for a defined population; (2) Identify health indicators to detect health disparities in disease burden under the assigned policy.
+And IDIS 8312-In the midterm exam, students answer questions that assess this competency.
+Examples include: (1) Discuss 4 ACA provisions that increase access to care; (2) Design a policy to reduce the prevalence of childhood asthma among vulnerable populations in Washington, DC.

-$^{^{56}}$ All MPH students take PUBH 6012 except MD/MPH students who take IDIS 8311 and IDIS 8312.
+&lt;sup>59 All MPH students take PUBH 6012 except MD/MPH students who take IDIS 8311 and IDIS 8312.